laqube/finkomek-user-app/README.md

 -Well because there are user and expert applications, two in one.
 Expert routes are available through /expert-login route.
 -Ok then, when the expert app will be ready?
 -I don't know, hopefully till the end of this week

+24/05/2024 | 23:56
+-I feel defeated today.
+Did not write a line of code.
+I'm doing my best to keep my sanity.
+-Even though theoretically I could do better, I think lack of sleep from the last night affected me too much.